Books Order of Business Bylaws Motions Presiding Secretary Treasurer Q&A

 TSC - The Standard Code of Parliamentary Procedure, 4th edition, 2000

-DM - Demeter's Manual of Parliamentary Law and Procedure, Blue Book edition, 1969
+DM - Demeter's Manual of Parliamentary Law and Procedure, Blue Book

 PA - Parliamentary authority (usually RONR, TSC or DM)